microsoft/vscode-docs/api/language-extensions/embedded-languages.md

 This guide focuses on implementing language features for embedded languages.
 If you are interested in providing syntax highlighting for embedded languages, you can find information on the [Syntax Highlight Guide](/api/language-extensions/syntax-highlight-guide#embedded-languages).

-This guide includes two samples that illustrates two approaches to building such a language server: **Language Services** and **Request Forwarding**.
+This guide includes two samples that illustrates two approaches to build such a language server: **Language Services** and **Request Forwarding**.
 We'll take a look at both samples and conclude with each approach's pros and cons.

 Code for both samples can be found at: